cogini/phoenix_container_example_old/README.md

   packages external to images.
 With local caching, rebuilds take less than 5 seconds.

-* Supports Alpine and Debian.
+* Supports Alpine and Debian, using [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir) base images.

 * Uses Erlang releases for the prod image, resulting in final images as small as 10MB.

 * Supports mirroring base images from Docker Hub to AWS ECR to avoid rate limits and ensure consistent builds.

 * Supports development in a Docker container with Visual Studio Code on Windows.

 * Supports building for multiple architectures, e.g. AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor.